 This type of ray fish feed on molluscs, crustaceans and small fish which are found on coral reefs, by hiding in crevices and waiting to attack.

 Despite the fact that there are many different types of ray, the blue-spotted stingray is commonly collected for aquariums, due to their attractive colors.
 Sadly they do not live long in captivity.

 |Disc: 1ft (30 cm)

 There are many different types of ray, but there is one ray in particular which is capable of producing an electric shock!

-Electric Rays range from approximately 1 to 6ft in length.
+Electric rays range from approximately 1-6 feet in length.
 They are smooth-skinned, with a circular body and have a shorter, thicker tail than some other different types of rays.
-The tail itself has three pectoral fins that stand upright, making the Electric Ray easy to recognise.
+The tail itself has three pectoral fins that stand upright, making the electric ray easy to recognise.

 This particular type of ray species has very small eyes, so relies on its electro receptors to detect its prey, feeding on Halibut, Herrings and Worms.

 |Disc: 2 ft (0.6 m), Length: 6 ft (1.8 m)